About Us

 Overview,

 Fountainhead Montessori School focuses on nurturing the skills that power successful lives, and by doing so, attracts parents who want their kids to be independent, and independent thinkers.
-This allure is the direct result of founder Sarah Cole Zimmerman’s extensive work in special education, unwavering focus on maintaining the high standards of true Montessori education, and her personal, real-life parent quest to find a preschool program that would meet the advanced needs of her daughter.
+This allure is the direct result of founder Sarah Zimmerman’s extensive work in special education, unwavering focus on maintaining the high standards of true Montessori education, and her personal, real-life parent quest to find a preschool program that would meet the advanced needs of her daughter.

 Programs & Educational Environment